Jcanman1/ENPRESOR-VISION-BOARD/README.md

 will look for the font either in the application directory or an `assets` subfolder.
 The installer script copies the file into `assets` automatically so the PDF headers render with the correct font.
-When generating Japanese reports you must also include `NotoSansJP-Regular.otf` in the `assets` folder so the text renders correctly.
+When generating Japanese reports you should either include `NotoSansJP-Regular.otf` in the `assets` folder **or** ensure the system package `fonts-noto-cjk` is installed so the application can locate a suitable Japanese font automatically.

 To include the `assets` folder when creating the executable with PyInstaller use the `--add-data` option.
 The separator differs by platform: